Learn more about Allergists & Immunologists and how to choose the right one for you

 An allergist-immunologist may also be known by the following names: allergist, allergist and clinical immunologist, allergy doctor, immunologist, asthma specialist, and allergy specialist.

-There are 70 specialists practicing Allergy & Immunology in South Carolina with an overall average rating of 4.3 stars.
-There are 28 hospitals in South Carolina with affiliated Allergy & Immunology specialists, including Trident Medical Center, Greenville Memorial Hospital and Palmetto Health - Palmetto Health Richland.
+There are 75 specialists practicing Allergy & Immunology in South Carolina with an overall average rating of 4.4 stars.
+There are 33 hospitals in South Carolina with affiliated Allergy & Immunology specialists, including Trident Medical Center, Trident Health System - Summerville Medical Center and Bon Secours St. Francis Hospital.